multiversx/mx-locked-egld-aggregator-service/Readme.md

 yarn test:mainnet --provider=YOUR_PROVIDER_NAME # mainnet
 ```

-Ensure that you replace `YOUR_PROVIDER_NAME` with the name of your module.
-Keep in mind that is case sensitive.
+Ensure that you replace `YOUR_PROVIDER_NAME` with the name of your class.
+Keep in mind that it is case-sensitive.

 ## Troubleshooting